mauroservienti/milestone.github.io/_posts/2020-01-27-paging-and-sorting-in-distributed-systems-oh-my.md

 >Note: More details about the entire composition process are available in [The ViewModels Lists Composition Dance](/view-model-composition/2019/03/21/the-viewmodels-lists-composition-dance.html) article.

 ## Paging
-If *Marketing* is the logical owner of products and is also the one responsible for loading the products list, *Marketing* can easily be responsible for paging too.
+If *Marketing* is the logical owner of products and is also the one responsible for loading the product list, *Marketing* can easily be responsible for paging too.

-When a request, such as `/products?pageIndex=0&pageSize=10`, comes in *Marketing* uses the paging information to restrict the number of IDs loaded, and if required, to calculate the total amount of pages.
+When a request, such as `/products?pageIndex=0&pageSize=10`, comes in, *Marketing* uses the paging information to restrict the number of IDs loaded, and if required, to calculate the total amount of pages.

-All the other services receive, in the event raised by *Marketing*, an already paged/trimmed list of products, making so that they do not need to be aware of any paging concern at all.
+In the event raised by *Marketing*, all the other services receive an already-paged/trimmed list of products.
+In other words, they do not need to be aware of any paging concern at all.

 ## Sorting
-Sorting, unfortunately, it's not so easy as paging.
+Sorting, unfortunately, it's not as easy as paging.
 For simple sorting scenarios, like the one in which we need to sort by a single property, the approach might be straightforward.
 Might be.

 When a request like `/products?orderBy=price` comes in what could happen is that:

 * *Marketing* behaves the usual way, loading product IDs and publishing the corresponding event.
-* All other services, but *Sales*, react as usual loading data by product ID and composing the products list.
+* All other services but *Sales* react as usual, loading data by product ID and composing the product list.
 * *Sales* loads products' prices, and once its part of the composition is complete, it sorts the list by price. *Sales* is the one that can handle the `orderBy` query string parameter when the value is `price`.

 Unfortunately, such a simple approach immediately fails if services are invoked in parallel, like in our case.
 A service cannot directly change the order of something that is simultaneously touched by other services.

-If the request coming in is like `/products?orderBy=price,description` then sorting is not anymore so easy, even if we were allowed to sort the list directly.
-The problem, in this second scenario, is that *Sales* can sort by price, *Marketing* can sort by description, but what the request is asking for is different:
+If the request coming in is like `/products?orderBy=price,description` then sorting is not so easy, even if we were allowed to sort the list directly.
+The problem in this second scenario is that *Sales* can sort by price, *Marketing* can sort by description, but what the request is asking for is different:

 >I want products sorted by price and then by description.

-Which, in essence, creates a kind of circular dependency between *Sales* and *Marketing*. *Marketing* must execute after *Sales*.
+In essence, this creates a kind of circular dependency between *Sales* and *Marketing*. *Marketing* must execute after *Sales*.
 Worse, it needs to know who already sorted data and how because of the "and then by" sort dependency.
-There is no way we can achieve this as *Marketing*, being the logical owner, is already executed first.
+There is no way we can achieve this as the *Marketing* endpoint, being the logical owner, has already executed.

 The trick is to have a post-composition step in the composition pipeline designed to post-process the composition result.

-In the end, what we'd want to do is as simple as being able to do something like:
+In the end, what we want to do is as simple as:

 ```csharp
 var sortedProducts = composedProducts